zenustech/zeno/BUILD.md

 ### WSL

 We haven't tested Zeno 2.0 on WSL (they doesn't have X11 by default).
-But please give feedback if you meet trouble there, we'd happy to help you resolve :) Related video: https://www.bilibili.com/video/BV1u44y1N78v
+But please give feedback if you meet trouble there, we'd happy to help you resolve :)
+My video about how to setup X11 in WSL1: https://www.bilibili.com/video/BV1u44y1N78v

 ### Mac OS X